Actis: A Strictly Local Union-Find Decoder: Actis

-We now present a version of UF without a direct communication link between the controller and each node.
-Instead, the controller communicates only with the node whose \verb|ID| is 0.
-Broadcasting of \verb|stage| from controller to nodes happens via a flood through the whole graph $G$, and \verb|busy| and \verb|active| propagate as signals from node to controller by relaying.
-We call these two new processes \emph{staging} and \emph{signalling}, respectively.
-Signalling is similar to how anyons are relayed but instead of being relayed along pointers these signals are simply relayed toward the controller, one edge per timestep.
+In this section we focus on circuit-level noise and present a strictly local UF i.e.\ one without a direct communication link between the controller and each node.
+Instead, the controller communicates only with the node of \verb|ID| 0.
+Broadcasting of \verb|stage| from controller to nodes happens via a global flood, and \verb|busy| and \verb|active| propagate as signals from node to controller by relaying.

+These two new processes, which we call \emph{staging} and \emph{signalling} respectively, are communicated through the local tree $T_\text{SS}$ shown in \cref{fig:SS_tree}(b).

+Signalling is similar to how anyons are relayed but instead of following \emph{variable} pointers, these signals follow \emph{constant} pointers toward the controller, traversing one edge in $T_\text{SS}$ per timestep.
 This requires the controller and nodes to store additional attributes which are described in \cref{sec:additional_attributes}.

-The change clearly increases runtime but has the advantage of being strictly local, hence much easier to physically implement.
-The worst-case runtime remains $\mathcal O(N)$ and is discussed in \cref{sec:runtime_scaling2}.
-We will see in \cref{sec:runtime_data} that the mean runtime stays below $\mathcal O(d^2)$ for physical error probabilities below threshold (recall from \cref{sec:perfect_measurements} this is the decoder's operable region).
-Moreover we presently note that a rapid-transmission variant can substantially recover the speed of the almost-local architecture within the strictly local paradigm.
+The change clearly increases runtime but has the advantage of lacking long-range links, so is an even lower stepping stone toward practicality.
+The worst-case runtime remains $\mathcal O(N)$ and is discussed in \cref{sec:runtime_2}.
+We will see in \cref{sec:runtime_analysis} the mean runtime is below $\mathcal O(d^2)$ for all practical noise levels.
+Moreover we note that a rapid-transmission variant can substantially recover the speed of Macar within the strictly local paradigm.